 C+D looks at the ups and downs of this year’s funding deal for England’s pharmacies

-FTP lessons you can learn: the BBC scandal
+FTP lessons you can learn: the impact of inconsistencies

 Job of the week

 Follow C+D Jobs on

 C+D Salary Survey 2013 Given the scale of the challenges facing pharmacists today, the results of this year's investigation are unsurprising – but they are still a cause for concern